emidev98/OGameClone/resources/Relational.md

     on userId ref Users
     on planetId ref Planet

-- FleetLine: *Id*, Quantity, FleetId, ShipTypeId on FleetId ref Fleet on ShipTypeId ref ShipType
+- FleetLine: *FleetId, ShipTypeId*, Quantity on FleetId ref Fleet on ShipTypeId ref ShipType